Call for papers: ongoing thematic series in Conflict and Health

 We are open to qualitative and quantitative research, and to survey, experimental, and longitudinal studies.
 We recognize that humanitarian disaster contexts are not limited to war-affected settings, but extend to areas affected by natural disasters, fragile states, and any place where resources are limited and the potential for severe conflict exists.

-This series will be edited by Andrew Rasmussen (Fordham University), Nuwan Jayawickreme (Manhattan College) and Bayard Roberts (London School of Hygiene and Tropical Medicine).
+This series is edited by Andrew Rasmussen (Fordham University), Nuwan Jayawickreme (Manhattan College) and Bayard Roberts (London School of Hygiene and Tropical Medicine).

 Ethics of health research conducted in conflict and other humanitarian settings